Profile information

 Help

-Workawayers would get involved into the day to day conservation work in the Nature Reserve, including help in the nursery, nature restoration work, inventory and monitoring of trees, felins, orchids and other species, maintenance of the conservation center, the rehabilitation of the small huts across the reserve, outreach work to communities and via social media, potentially further development of our ecotourism offering such as canyoning and birding, and other work such as social media and fundraising - depending on your capabilities and preferences.
+Workawayers would get involved into the day to day conservation work in the Nature Reserve, including help in the nursery, tree planting (depending on season), nature restoration work, inventory and monitoring of trees, felins, orchids and other species, maintenance of the conservation house, the rehabilitation and maintenance of the small huts and paths across the reserve, outreach work to communities and via social media, potentially further development of our ecotourism offering such as canyoning (at a cost) and birding, and other work such as social media and fundraising - depending on your capabilities and preferences.

 Languages spoken